 Note F: High one storey buildings: When a building is stated as 1=2, or more storeys, the number of storeys to be used in the formula depends upon the use being made of the building.
 For example, consider a 1=3 storey building.
 If the building is being used for high piled stock, or for rack storage, the building would probably be considered as 3 storeys and, in addition, an occupancy percentage increase may be warranted.

-However, if the building is being used for steel fabrication and the extra height is provided only to facilitate movement of objects by a crane, the height is provided only to facilitate movement of objects by a crane, the building would probably be considered as a one storey building and an occupancy credit percentage may be warranted.
+However, if the building is being used for steel fabrication and the extra height is provided only to facilitate movement of objects by a crane, the building would probably be considered as a one storey building and an occupancy credit percentage may be warranted.

-- Note G: If a building is exposed within 45 metres, normally some surcharge for exposure will be made. - Note H: Where wood shingle or shake roofs could contribute to spreading fires, add 2,000 L/min to 4,000 L/min in accordance with extent and condition. - Note]: Any non-combustible building is considered to warrant a 0.8 coefficient.

-Note J: Dwellings: For groupings of detached one family and small two family dwellings not exceeding 2 stories in height, the following short method may be used.
+- Note G: If a building is exposed within 45 metres, normally some surcharge for exposure will be made. - Note H: Where wood shingle or shake roofs could contribute to spreading fires, add 2,000 L/min to 4,000 L/min in accordance with extent and condition. - Note I: Any non-combustible building is considered to warrant a 0.8 coefficient. - Note J: Dwellings: For groupings of detached one family and small two family dwellings not exceeding 2 stories in height, the following short method may be used.
 (For other residential buildings, the regular method should be used.)

-Exposure distances Suggested required fire flow Masonry or Brick
+Exposure distances Sug Suggested required fire flow

+Wood Frame Masonry or Brick

 Less than 3m See Note "D" 6,000 L/min

-3 to 10m 4,000 L/min 4,000 L/min

-10.1 to 30m 3,000 L/min 3,000 L/min
+3 to 10m 10.1 to 30m 4,000 L/min 3,000 L/min 4,000 L/min 3,000 L/min

 Over 30m 2,000 L/min 2,000 L/min

 If the buildings are contiguous, use a minimum of 8,000 L/min.
-Also consider
+Also consider Note H.

-Not e H.